RayKilburg/typescript-todo/README.md

 ## TypeScript Todo App

 - This todo app was built with React and TypeScript
+- Type in your task and how long it will take you to complete your task
 - I used this as a practice exercise to learn more about TypeScript

 ## Usage